GeorgetownMcCourt/riskybehavior/README.md

 ## Usage

 First, the dataset is recorded from categorical variables into dummy variables.
 The survey asks students how many times they have engaged in a risky behaviors in the past 30 days.
 For example, the variable, cig_30, examines how many days a student has smoked a cigarette in the past 30 days.
 Respondents had the option to choose 0 days, 1 or 2 days, 3 to 5 days, 6 to 9 days, 10 to 19 days, 20 to 29 days or All 30 days.
-In this example, we would recode cig_30 as a binary variable, in that respondents who have never smoked a cigarette, would be coded as a 0, while who respondents have smoked a cigarette at least once, would be coded as a 1.
+In this example, recode cig_30 as a binary variable, in that respondents who have never smoked a cigarette, would be coded as a 0, while who respondents have smoked a cigarette at least once, would be coded as a 1.

 In addition, our dependent variable, skl_gra, which examines the grades of students, is also recoded.
 The variable is recoded on a scale from 1-5, in which a 5 corresponds to “mostly A’s”, while a 1 corresponds to “mostly E’s/F’s.”

 Second, the dataset is divided into a 70-15-15 partition.
-Decision Trees, Random Forest, and Ordered Probit will be considered.
-The Mean-F1 value, the AUC value, the MAPE value, will be taken into consideration, when determining the optimal technique.
+Decision Trees, Random Forest, and Ordered Logistic Regression will be considered.
+The Mean-F1 value, and the AUC value will be taken into consideration, when determining the optimal technique.
 The optimal technique will help us to most accurately predict students’ actual grades.

 After determining which technique is optimal, we will predict the grades for all the students in the dataset.
 The optimal model will tell us the extent to which various risky behaviors may play a role in students’ academic outcomes.